diff-grok - v1.2.0

 func: (t: number, y: Float64Array, output: Float64Array) => {

-out[0] = y[0] - t;
+output[0] = y[0] - t;

 },